hallowichig0/acf-ajax-grid-gallery/readme.txt

 * Add multiple flexible grid gallery.
 * Add multiple photos for each grid gallery fields.
 * Assign your fields to multiple edit pages (via shortcodes)
+* Option to enable lightbox and ajax loadmore.

 = Note =
 This plugin is require of ACF Flexible Content Pro.
 This plugin doesn't require a coding knowledge.
 You will just need to copy, paste and edit the id of the shortcode.

 = Usage =
-[acf_ajax_grid_gallery id="1"] is a shortcode function.
+[acf_ajax_grid_gallery] is a shortcode function.
 Using this will allow you to display the grid gallery that you created in the "ACF Ajax Grid Gallery Option Menu".

 == How to use ==